Lillian1070/showcase_python_dataCleaning_1/README.md

 ## Project Overview
-This project demonstrates essential data-cleaning techniques using Python libraries such as Pandas and NumPy.
+This project demonstrates essential data-cleaning techniques using Python libraries such as `Pandas` and `NumPy`.
 The dataset is processed through several preprocessing steps, including:

-- Handling missing values through imputation or removal.
+- Handling missing values through imputation or removal
-- Removing duplicate entries to ensure data integrity.
+- Removing duplicate entries to ensure data integrity
-- Standardizing data formats for consistency across the dataset.
+- Standardizing data formats for consistency across the dataset

 These steps prepare the data for more accurate analysis and modeling.